695 - Albert Okura

 at all.

 Well, we aren't either, sir.
+Welcome to the military.

-Do you know how many, do you know how many, if a war happens and they start the draft, how many trans people there will be in America?
+Do you know how many?
+Do you know how many, if a war happens and they start the draft, how many trans people there will be in America?

 Oh, yeah.
+That'll be

+amazing.
 Boy, oh, boy.

-That'll be amazing.
+That'll be.
+It'll be amazing.

 It'll be fine.
+You fucking watch the

 fucking like Chevy Silverados with the pride flag on the back finally covering their Declaration of Independence vocab.
+It's just like.

 I'm very.